Natalia is a partner at Lash Condo Law LLP.

-On her off time, Natalia enjoys traveling, finding hiking spots around the GTA and is always on the hunt for the best seafood place in Toronto.
+Outside of CondoLand, Natalia enjoys traveling, being outdoors, and is always on the hunt for the best seafood place in the GTA (recommendations are welcome)!

 Natalia has represented clients successfully before the Condominium Authority Tribunal.